Y'ear 4 Life of LAB.. Sift! Blog 7

 Welcome back to The Road2Wholeness Blog.

-Thank you for taking the stroll with us today, and with Life of LAB Y'ear 4.
-That's correct..
+Thank you for taking the stroll with The Road2Wholeness Blog today, and joining Life of LAB Y'ear 4.

 Sift!
 "Give me Factions, Give me Fractions, but still give me Fiction!"
 Is the meaning behind all inventions in fiction tactical?
 In the Bible today... what is left after all the divisions, the sorting, and the inventions?